stape-io/gtm-standards/standards/GTMS-7.md

 ### Standard description

-- Each log line is a row in BigQuery.
+- Each log line is a row in the BigQuery table.
 - Each insertion to the BigQuery table must add only one row at a time.
 - Each log line must contain at least: `timestamp`, `type`, `tag_name` and `trace_id` fields.
 - Field `timestamp` must contain the Unix epoch timestamp in milliseconds.